Complete Thyself

 Although Aristotle's views on human flourishing are exceedingly deep and thus can be hard to understand, much of that difficulty stems from poor translations of his key concepts and from a short-sighted focus on his Nicomachean Ethics without considering his writings on nature, animals, human beings, communities, knowledge, emotion, education, or even his Eudemian Ethics.
 This brief epitome will be a friendly guide to his conception of the good life.

-In preparation for writing, I continue to work my way through Aristotle by reading his writings and much of the secondary literature (here are my recommended books), making notes, creating an outline, and even thinking about giving a lecture course.
+In preparation for writing, I continue to work my way through Aristotle by reading his writings and much of the secondary literature (here are my recommended books), making notes, producing a guide to his Nicomachean Ethics, creating an outline, and even thinking about giving a lecture course.
 I am also working on an analysis of Positive Psychology from an Aristotelian perspective.
 As I do so, I'm also occasionally posting snapshots of my research:

 Peter Saint-Andre > Writings > Aristotle